 The Career Pathway Certificate of Completion: Medical Aide prepares students to work in a medical office or as an aide in a health care setting.
 Medical clerical workers or aides will process and transmit information to physicians, patients, and office personnel and outside organizations.
 These activities require a good command of the English language, medical terminology, and a basic understanding of the structure and functions of the human body.
 Medical clerical workers or aides must be tactful in their dealings with many different people, and therefore should possess excellent interpersonal skills.
 Discretion, judgment, organizational ability, and initiative are important, as well as versatility and adaptability.
 Conscientiousness, a sense of responsibility, and respect for the confidential nature of medical information are also required.
 Sample jobs/titles include: Home health aide, residence assistant, office clerk/receptionist.
-For information on other medically-related careers check out the Allied Health website.
+For information on other medically related careers view the Allied Health website.

 This Career Pathway Certificate leads to an Associate of Applied Science Medical Assistant.
 To see how this program links to others at Southwestern click here.
+For more information contact the administrative assistant, Sumner Hall, Rm 4 541-888-7443 or the director at 541-888-7298.
+Click here to view more information about the Nursing & Allied Health program.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).